microsoft/webhint-hints-microsoft/rules/jsll/README.md

 # jsll (`jsll`)

-Validate the inclusion and initialization of the JSLL script.
+Validate the inclusion and initialization of the JSLL script via multiple related rules.

 ## What does the rule check?

+JSLL is the analytics library used by Microsoft.
+This package contains the following rules:

+* `jsll-script-included`
+* `jsll-awa-init`
+* `jsll-required-config`
+* `jsll-optional-config`

+These rules test the following:

 * Whether or not the JSLL script has been included.
   * If the script is inlcuded in `<head>`.